hsshih/generate-synthetic-images/README.md

   --n_image NUM         Number of synthetic images to generate --dontocclude         Add objects without occlusion.
 Default is to produce occlusions --add_distractors     Add distractors objects.
-Default is to not use distractors --separate_annot_mask Use separate annotation masks to produce bounding boxes.
+Default is to not use distractors --separate_box_mask   Use separate masks to produce bounding boxes.
+                        Assumes name of masks to be [ImageName]_box.pbm --use_only_box_mask   Use the bounding box masks to also mask object pixels.
-                        Assumes name of masks to be [ImageName]_annot.pbm
+                        Assumes name of masks to be [ImageName]_box.pbm
 ```

 ## Training an object detector